Background dynamics and observational constraints of flat and non-flat $\Lambda(t)$CDM models from $H(z)$ and DESI DR2 BAO measurements: Results and discussion

-The numerical solution of Eq.~(\ref{eq:w_tot}) for the total effective EoS parameter of the unified cosmic fluid in the spatially flat $\Lambda(t)$CDM model, for positive values of the vacuum dynamics parameter $\alpha$, is shown in Fig.~\ref{fig:f3}.
-By comparing the evolution of $w_{tot}$ with that of the effective DE EoS parameter $w_{DE}$, we find that, similarly to $w_{DE}$, increasing positive values of $\alpha$ shift the transition from the matter-dominated epoch to the DE dominated epoch to later times.
-However, in contrast to $w_{DE}$, the transition in the evolution of $w_{tot}$ from matter domination to DE domination occurs later than that of $w_{DE}$ for the same fixed value of $\alpha$.
+The numerical solution of Eq.~(\ref{eq:w_tot}) for the total effective EoS parameter of the unified cosmic fluid in the spatially flat $\Lambda(t)$CDM model for different values of the vacuum dynamics parameter, $\alpha$, in the scale factor range $a \in [0.1,1]$ is shown in Fig.~\ref{fig:f3}.

+The evolution of the total effective EoS parameter $w_{tot}(a)$ shows that, at early times ($a \ll 1$), the unified cosmic fluid behaves as pressureless dust, with $w_{tot}(a) \simeq 0$, independently of the value of $\alpha$.
+As the Universe expands, $w_{tot}(a)$ gradually decreases and enters the quintessence regime, $-1 < w_{tot}(a) < -1/3$~\citep{Caldwell:2005tm, Peebles:2002gy}.
+It does not cross the phantom divide $w = -1$~\citep{Caldwell1999, Elizalde2004}, even for negative values of $\alpha$, indicating that the total cosmic fluid remains non-phantom throughout the evolution.
+We also find that increasing $\alpha$ delay the transition from the matter-dominated epoch to the DE-dominated epoch.
+In particular, larger $\alpha$ shifts both the departure from matter-like behaviour ($w_{tot} \simeq 0$) and the onset of negative pressure to later times.
 For $\alpha = 0$, the total effective EoS parameter evolves as